NAMI FRONTLINE WELLNESS

 When you encounter chronic stress, trauma, and the negative effects of shiftwork as a part of your daily work life, an added source of stress like COVID-19 can feel overwhelming.
 With concerns about passing the virus to family and friends, protective equipment shortages, exposure to financial pressures and long hours - you need support now more than ever.

-For many frontline professionals, the pandemic has taken a toll on their mental wellness.
+For many frontline workers, the pandemic has taken a toll on their mental wellness.
 And if you are struggling, you are not alone.

 NAMI is here to help.

-We have joined the #FirstResponderFirst initiative to support frontline heatlh care and public safety professionals facing the adverse mental health effects of the COVID-19 pandemic.
+We have joined the #FirstResponderFirst initiative to support frontline heatlh care and public safety workers facing the adverse mental health effects of the COVID-19 pandemic.
 This community-centered initiative is called NAMI Frontline Wellness.

 As a frontline health care professional, you experience stress daily.
 Your job places unique demands on you that are not typical for most, and it can add up over time.
 The COVID-19 pandemic has created additional stressors that may feel overwhelming.
 Learn more.

 Let's face it: first responders often deal with the unimaginable.
 Maybe it's one specific call, maybe it's a series of them.
 The COVID-19 pandemic has added to an already difficult and frequently dangerous job.
 The effects of stress are real and should not be ignored.
 Learn more.

 If you are in a crisis, there are resources you can turn to:

 - Maryland's Statewide Information and Referral (for emergency mental health services): 211 press 1 or text zip code to 898-211.

 - Crisis Text Line - Text "NAMI" to 741741.